obecto/perper/docs/architecture.md

 ## Scaler

 The Scaler is a service component that dictates how agents instances are started, run, and stopped.
-It may allow for different agents' instances to run in seperate processes, to be scaled on demand, or to run local to data, based on scaler-specific configuration.
+It may allow for different agents' instances to run in separate processes, to be scaled on demand, or to run local to data, based on scaler-specific configuration.

 To interact with Perper agents, the scaler exposes an Agent interface whose every Execution represents an Agent Instance.